 Cataloging: Cataloging is the process of creating a record of an item to enable it to be found by your patrons in your library's catalog system.
-You are basically describing the item so people can find it.
+You are basically describing the item so patrons know what it is and where you keep it in the library.
 There are several important factors to consider when cataloging.
 If you belong to a group or union catalog system (AspenCat is one example), there will be standards for the entire group to follow.